matthewmcfarlane/Shares-Portfolio-Tracker-Clone/README.md

 A user should be able to:

-- view total current value.
+- View total current value.
-- view individual and total performance trends.
+- View individual and total performance trends.
-- retrieve a list of share prices from an external API and add shares to their portfolio.
+- Retrieve a list of share prices from an external API and add shares to their portfolio.
 - View a chart of the current values in their portfolio.

 ## Extensions